Kingdom of Nepal: Expansion

 King Prithvi Narayan Shah, the ruler of the small principality of Gorkha, initially drafted the Gorkhali Army.
-The Chief of the Gorkhali Army were drawn from Chhetri as well as Magar noble families and powerful group of Gorkha such as Pande family, Basnyat family and Thapa dynasty before the rule of the Rana dynasty.
+The Chief of the Gorkhali Army were drawn from Chhetri as well as Magar noble families who were a powerful group of Gorkha, alongside the influential Pande family, Basnyat family and Thapa dynasty before the rule of the Rana dynasty.
 Gorkha Bhardar Kaji Biraj Thapa Magar was the first Chief of Gorkhali Army in the 18th century, however, the first civilian army chief was Kaji Kalu Pande who had significant role in the campaign of Nepal.
 He was considered as an army head due to the undertaking of duties and responsibilities of the army but not by the formalization of the title.